-If the ship's GHG intensity of a reporting year exceeds the GHG intensity limit for that year, the corresponding amount of the compliance surplus can be borrowed from the following year.
-Borrowing amount can be counted to the GHG intensity calculation for the reporting year for the ship in question, but 1.1 times of the borrowed amount will be subtracted from the following year.
-Borrowing cannot be used for two consecutive reporting years.
-Also, the maximum amount that can be borrowed is also set as follows:
+If the ship's GHG intensity of a reporting year exceeds the GHG intensity limit for that year, the excess can be borrowed from the expected achievement for the following year.
+Borrowing amount can be counted to the GHG intensity calculation for the reporting year for the ship in question, but 1.1 times of the borrowed amount will be added to the following year.
+Borrowing is not allowed in the following cases:

-Borrowing limit [gCO2eq]: 2% of the GHG intensity limit for the year [gCO2eq/MJ] × energy consumption for the year [MJ].
+- (a) Expected achievement [gCO2eq] > 2% of the GHG intensity limit for the year [gCO2eq/MJ] × energy consumption for the year [MJ]. - (b) Borrowing for two consecutive reporting years.